pirelenito/js_that_lives_on/slides/project_organization.md

 * templates/deck_form.jst

 --
-# Offcourse Not!
+# Off course Not!

 --
-# Spread similar things accross the project
+# Spread similar things across the project

 --
-# Forces you to categorize stuff
+# Forces we to categorize stuff

 --
 # Terrible to track dependencies